Love Live! Hasunosora Girls' High School Idol Club

+Published by ODD No., Link!
+Like!
+Love Live! was launched on April 15, 2023.
+Besides gameplay, the app included live streaming and stories focusing on the members of the eponymous fictional club.
+It ended service on June 30, 2026.

+An anime film, Love Live!
+Hasunosora Girls' High School Idol Club Bloom Garden Party, was screened in Japanese theaters on May 8, 2026, followed by an anime television series set to premiere in January 2027.

 Premise

-Link!
-Like!
-Love Live! is marketed as a departure from previous Love Live! series, following "virtual school idols" and being "together with school idols over 365 days."
+Hasunosora is marketed as a departure from previous Love Live! series, following "virtual school idols" and being "together with school idols over 365 days."
 The project differs from VTubers in that it has multimedia akin to predecessors that are antithetical to VTubing—wherein those portraying the characters typically remain anonymous—such as real-life live shows and emphasis on the voice actresses.
 Project producer Kazuki Satō explained in 2025 that the "original idea" behind it was to "create a comprehensive and enjoyable multimedia mix experience within a single app.
 With this app alone, you can read the original story, enjoy live streaming, and enjoy live music in a slightly unique structure."

 The in-universe story takes place at Hasunosora Girls' High School in Kanazawa, Ishikawa Prefecture.
-In lieu of an anime, the story is primarily told in Link!
+In lieu of an anime, the story throughout the project's early life was primarily told through Link!
 Like!
-Love Live! and progresses in real time.
-Students in their final year of high school graduate and depart Hasunosora at the end of the academic year as they would in real life, while new members are added when the next school year begins.
+Love Live! and progressed in real time.
+Members in their final year of high school graduate and depart Hasunosora at the end of the academic year as students would in real life, while new members are added when the next school year begins.
+Those who graduated occasionally return with cameo appearances in the story or special streams.

-Live streams in which the characters talk with viewers, called "With×MEETS", are conducted on the app as well as "Fes×LIVE" in-character concerts.
+Live streams in which the characters talk with viewers, called "With×MEETS", were conducted on the app as well as "Fes×LIVE" in-character concerts.
 Fes×LIVE shows are held every three months; they were initially monthly performances before the window was extended due to budget and time constraints.
 Motion capture is used for the voice actresses to appear as their characters in 3D.

 Gameplay

 Link!
 Like!
-Love Live! is a digital collectible card game.
-The primary game mode, School Idol Stage, requires players to accumulate as much LOVE points as possible during performances and reach a certain threshold to clear the map; LOVE is attained using a set of 18 cards and their corresponding skills.
+Love Live! was a digital collectible card game.
+The primary game mode, School Idol Stage, required players to accumulate as much LOVE points as possible during performances and reach a certain threshold to clear the map; LOVE was attained using a set of 18 cards and their corresponding skills.
 The mode can be played manually or have skills activated automatically.

-Songs and cards are categorized by attributes like appeal, style type, and mood, with the most effective cards in School Idol Stage being those that match the song.
+Songs and cards were categorized by attributes like appeal, style type, and mood, with the most effective cards in School Idol Stage being those that match the song.
 Cards are also divided by rarity, with rarer UR cards having higher stats, and are acquired via a gacha system.
-Their strength can be further boosted with enough points for each attribute.
+Their strength could be further boosted with enough points for each attribute.

 School Idol Show, a rhythm game mode, was implemented in 2025.